What is Iliofemoral vein stenosis?

 Another risk of stenting, which has never happened in our practice, but is described in the literature, is stent migration, or the stent moving.
 We believe this is largely due to surgeon error in stent sizing or placement, and we have not experienced this complication.

-A minority of cases need what is called “re-intervention.”
-Most often this is due to scar around the stent that gets narrower with time, or a vein that was incompletely treated by a smaller stent.
+Often we are asked if stents need to be “replaced”.
+No. However, some patients need what is called “reintervention” which is either slightly elongating a stent, or re-expanding an existing one with a balloon.
+Sometimes Most often this happens in patients with previous clots, and is due to scar around the stent that gets narrower with time, but can also happen (although more rare) in patients who had very severe narrowing and veins that were very enlarged as a result.
 In these cases, typically what is needed is angioplasty or re-stenting, which is done as an outpatient procedure.
 In any surgical procedure, even a very low risk one, such as stenting, you should have an objective reason for the procedure, and discuss all options with your surgeon before having it done.
 At NYC Surgical, we always offer an open line of communication with all surgical staff.